go-audio/proposal/design/xxxx-audio-buffer.md

 format.

-However, using this interface everywhere has some serious performance limitations since each library would have to check or convert the input data.
-That's why this proposal also contains 3 implementations of the `audio.Buffer` interface:
+However, using this interface everywhere has some serious performance limitations since each library would have to check or potentially convert the input data.
+That's why this proposal also contains 3 implementations of the `audio.Buffer` interface that can be used as raw implementation but also as input type.

 * `audio.FloatBuffer`, an implementation of the interface using an exposed slice of float64 values.
 * `audio.Float32Buffer`, a performance optimized implementation of the interface using an exposed slice of float32 values.